 1. Restart Your Device

 A restart often resolves most computer problems, including screen sharing issues.
-If you are using a Mac, go to the Apple menu, and then choose Restart.
-And if you are using a PC, open the Start menu, and then select the power option and click Restart.
+If you are using a Mac, go to the Apple menu and then choose Restart.
+And if you are using a PC, open the Start menu, select the power option and click Restart.